rust-stuco/lectures/week8/slides.md

 ---

-# More Examples
+# Further Reading

-You can find some more examples here: [Rust By Example](https://doc.rust-lang.org/rust-by-example/scope/lifetime.html)
+* You can find some more examples here: [Rust By Example](https://doc.rust-lang.org/rust-by-example/scope/lifetime.html)
+* If you want to go _really_ in depth, read the Rustonomicon chapter on [lifetimes](https://doc.rust-lang.org/nomicon/lifetimes.html)

 ---